 eToro is a financial broker specializing in social trading.
-They offer a wide range of financial instruments for traders, including stocks, indices, commodities, and cryptocurrencies such as Bitcoin, Ethereum, Ethereum Classic, Ripple, Dash, and Litecoin.
+They offer a wide range of financial instruments for traders, including stocks, indices, commodities, and cryptocurrencies such as Bitcoin trading, Ethereum trading, Ripple trading among more crypto trading.
 They also offer some unique investment vehicles based on the social trading aspect of their business model.
-In this review, we’ll be looking at EToro’s social trading and their proprietary platforms.
+In this review, we’ll be looking at eToro’s crypto social trading and their proprietary platforms.

 eToro’s Social Trading